santiontanon/mdlz80optimizer/README.md

 MDL can also generate tables with how much space each of your assembler files uses (if you include many files from a main assembler file, MDL will analyze all of them), and can even generate a little visual reprsentation of your code (saved as a standard .dot file that can then be turned into a pdf or png image to view it using the [dot](https://graphviz.org) tool).

+Finally, although rudimentary, MDL can also be used as a disassembling tool.
+See the ```-da``` flag.
+Here is an example code base that I disassembled using MDL's disassembly functionalities: https://github.com/santiontanon/netherearth-disassembly

 ## Requirements